NyomanAdiwinanda/SpotifyPlaylistAdder_ReactApp/README.md

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

+## About The App

+This app will use [Spotify API](https://developer.spotify.com/documentation/) to build a website that allows users to search the Spotify library, create a custom playlist, then save it to your own Spotify account.

 ## Installation
 To run the app successfully, you’ll need to